What We Do

 Diversity in Computing Speaker Series

-As part of the Year of Science at Barnard College, the CSC is running a Diversity in Computing Speaker Series.
-During the 2021–2022 academic year, we host monthly talks with scholars and practitioners in computational fields who explore what DEI (diversity, equity, and inclusion) looks like in STEM.
+As part of the Year of Science at Barnard College, the CSC ran a Diversity in Computing Speaker Series.
+During the 2021–2022 academic year, we hosted monthly talks with scholars and practitioners in computational fields who explore what DEI (diversity, equity, and inclusion) looks like in STEM.

 There is an urgent need to more fully consider the ethical and social implications of computing and its applications: for example, in designing addictive social media platforms or in using AI for facial or name recognition, which can lead to housing discrimination, racial biases in job hiring, or restrictions on personal freedoms through public and private surveillance.

-To better understand how to counter these biases, this series rethinks STEM disciplines from the inside out.
-We invite one leader in a STEM field every month to speak about the work they are doing to diversify and broaden inclusion in their fields by either sharing their research, their experiences and initiatives in industry or academia, or their thoughts on how power structures within computing disciplines should be transformed to create more equitable systems.
+To better understand how to counter these biases, this purpose of this series was to rethink STEM disciplines from the inside out.
+We invited one leader in a STEM field every month to speak about the work they are doing to diversify and broaden inclusion in their fields by either sharing their research, their experiences and initiatives in industry or academia, or their thoughts on how power structures within computing disciplines should be transformed to create more equitable systems.

-- Dr. Theodore Kim, Assc.
-Prof., Yale: "Anti-Racist Computer Graphics Research"
+- Dr. Theodore Kim, Associate Professor of Computer Science, Yale: "Anti-Racist Computer Graphics Research"

-- Dr. Casey Fiesler, Asst.
-Prof., University of Colorado Boulder,"Three Lessons Toward Ethical Tech"
+- Dr. Casey Fiesler, Assistant Professor, University of Colorado Boulder,"Three Lessons Toward Ethical Tech"

 - Dr. Jiahao Chen, CTO, Parity AI: "Practicing What You Publish: From Academia to an Anti-Racist AI Startup"